ec-europa/europa-component-library/docs/create-new-component.md

 Concerning dependencies in the `package.json` file, the following rule should be applied:

 - {system}-base should be put in `dependencies`
-- no need to put the specs in `devDependencies` for now
+- specs should not be put in `devDependencies`

 ### Utilities

-There is a set of packages in the list of the vanilla ones which provides utility classes to be applied to the layouts when needed.
-Mind the fact that those utilities are not meant to be used in the component definition but only when defining layouts.
+There is a set of utilities which can be handy for ECL users for applying atomic styling changes gluing components together in actual implementations.
+Utilities are not meant to be used in component definitions.

 Their names are prefixed by _{system}-utility_